 Das Sausage Haus sells Roma sausages, with Natty Boh beer as a key ingredient to cooking the sausages.
 The pizza purveyor is now Season.

 And instead of the Philly cheesesteak that is becoming popular at every ballpark, the Baltimore Chop House (named for the “Baltimore Chop”, a ground ball into the mud that John McGraw’s Orioles were famous for) serves marinated skirt steak on a bun, with extras like Gouda cheese.

 Finally, for your sweet tooth, you can either get a cone or “Ittibitz” at the Carvel kiosks, and cotton candy and funnel cakes are readily available at several kiosks.
 The soft pretzel stand has a very tasty cinnamon sugar pretzel.

-So like in most ballparks, you have plenty to choose from with the food at Camden Yards.
+So like in most ballparks, you have plenty to choose from what to eat at Camden Yards.
 And best of all, much of it tastes like Baltimore.
-If you want to know more, get yourself one of these!

 That’s how much it cost a family of four to see a game at Camden Yards in 2016, according to the MLB Fan Cost Index.

 Are you planning a visit to Camden Yards?
 Do you want to slash that ridiculous total, AND find a great seat, parking spot, and a tasty sandwich at the game?

 The Oriole Park at Camden Yards E-Guide is your complete insider’s guide to Baltimore’s ballpark, full of money-saving tips…and you can download and own it today!